 WordPress – The only blog/website building tool you’ll ever need for creating your small business blog and for doing much more.
 Learn more about WordPress here.

 Thrive Leads – A powerful email opt-in form builder and list building plugin.
-Thrive Leads comes with a ton of awesome features which you use to create audience or category specific offers.
+Thrive Leads comes with a ton of awesome features which you use to create an audience or category-specific offers.
 You can learn more about here.